 If you have cancer your immune system may not be as strong as it is normally so you may feel concerned about the risks associated with COVID-19.

 Generally, people with cancer should continue to follow any specific advice or standard precautions recommended by their health care practitioners to minimise your risk of infection, during and after treatment.

-For more detailed information including frequently asked questions and information in other languages visit Cancer Council Australia’s website.
+For more detailed information about the COVID-19 vaccination for people affected by cancer, frequently asked questions and information in other languages visit Cancer Council Australia’s website.
 This page is being updated as new information becomes available.